Colin-Majoor/Colin-Majoor.github.io/README.md

 ## Inspection of the data

+In the plot from 2019 we can see that there are two main spikes in the fall.
+The first one corresponds to Hurricane Dorian and the second with Typhoon Hagibis.
+For Hurricane Dorian there is no associated relevant spike in the climate data.
+This is not the case for Typhoon Hagibis, which does coincide with a relevant spike in the climate data.

+There is no major related

+Note that the spike in climate data that reaches 1.0 at the end of September 2019 is due to the [September 2019 climate strikes](https://en.wikipedia.org/wiki/September_2019_climate_strikes).

+Regarding the heat wave in India, we can notice a relevant spike at the end of April due to a slight increase in heat wave quotes which is stronger than that of the general data.
+There is no corresponding relevant spike in the climate data, on the contrary, there is a sharp decrease.
+The spike in heat wave data towards the end of August corresponds mainly to heat waves that affected Europe.
+There is a corresponding relevant spike that can be observed in the climate data.

+These results lead us to make the following hypotheses.
+Firstly, that a heat wave occurring in India doesn't attract the same level of attention (based on the spike magnitudes) as heat waves in Europe because Western media tends to have a stronger reaction to something when it happens geographically close to it.
+Secondly, the discussion around climate change might not increase as a result of a heat wave in India because they are more common there than in Europe.
+According to WHO: ["In India  Heat waves typically occur from March to June"](https://www.who.int/india/heat-waves).

+Combining these two together, we can conclude that, in regards to heat waves, when this type of disaster happens in a developing country, such as [India](https://www.worlddata.info/developing-countries.php), Western media's reaction is non negligible, but there is no apparent increase in climate discussion.
+When, on the other hand, a heat wave takes place in Europe, it can generate climate discussion because the event is happening where the Western media is based and so there is a stronger need to find solutions to mitigate future similar events.
+When a heat wave takes place in India, the effects are not directly experienced by the Western media.

 ### General conclusions about data: just because a natural disaster gets a lot of attention does not necessarily mean that it will drive climate change discussion.
 There are several reasons for this.
 One is that a certain type of natural disaster might be common in parts of the world, meaning that quotes pertaining to governments advising the population to stay hydrated for example will occur frequently, but no discussion around climate change will be started because of how common the event is.